nucypher/nucypher/docs/source/guides/federated_testnet_guide.rst

 2. Create Virtual Environment

-Create a system directory for the nucypher application code
+Create a system directory for the nucypher application code:

 .. code::

     $ mkdir nucypher

-Create a virtual environment for your node to run in using virtualenv
+Create a virtual environment for your node to run in using ``virtualenv``:

 .. code::

     $ virtualenv nucypher -p python3
     ...

-Activate your virtual environment
+Activate your virtual environment:

 .. code::